 - To help cover any utility bills that a tenant does not pay before they move out.
 When a tenant signs a lease, most, if not all, of the utilities will be transferred to them.
-If they move out without clearing a bill, a landlord has a right to deduct the cost of paying the utilities from their security deposit.
+If they move out without clearing a bill, landlords have a right under Missouri law to deduct the cost of paying the utilities from their security deposit.

-- To help recover lost rent if a tenant abandons the property.
-A landlord is also entitled to make appropriate deductions from a tenant’s security deposit in the event that the tenant abandons the property without paying their rent.
+- To help recover lost income if a tenant abandons the unit.
+A Missouri landlord is also entitled to make appropriate deductions from a security deposit in the event that the tenant abandons the Missouri unit without paying their fees.

-- To help cover the cost of damage that exceeds normal wear and tear.
+- To help cover the cost of property damage.
 Examples of this include large holes in the walls, paint of unauthorized colors, or a broken toilet seat.

 As a Missouri landlord, it’s important that you understand the Missouri landlord-tenant laws that relate to security deposits.
 This will help you avoid conflicts with your tenants about the deposit that may end up in costly legal battles.
 With that in mind, take a look at the answers to the following 11 commonly asked questions regarding Missouri’s security deposit laws:

-In Missouri, the maximum amount a landlord can charge a tenant for their security deposit cannot exceed the equivalent of two months’ worth of rent payments.
+In Missouri, the maximum amount landlords can charge for their security deposit in a tenancy cannot exceed the equivalent of two months’ worth of rent payments.
 For example, if the monthly rent is $1,500, then a landlord can’t charge more than $3,000 as a security deposit.

-2. How should a landlord in Missouri store a tenant’s security deposit?
+2. How should a landlord in Missouri store security deposits?

-Landlords must store a tenant’s security deposit in a financial institution that has been insured by the federal government.
+Missouri landlords must store security deposits in a bank or financial institution that has been insured by the federal government.
 They should outline what this storage is in the lease agreement.

-3. Do landlords have to place a tenant’s security deposit in an interest-bearing account?
+3. Do Missouri landlords have to place security deposits in an interest-bearing account?

 No, this is not a requirement in Missouri’s security deposit law.
 However, if a landlord chooses to do so, then any interest accrued becomes their property.
 In other words, landlords are under no obligation by Missouri law to share the interest earned with the tenant.
 This does not apply to a government entity, such as housing authority acting as a landlord.